Floating man: Concept

-The floating man argument is concerned with one who falls freely in the air.
-This subject knows himself, but not through any sense perception data.
-Floating or suspending refers to a state in which the subject thinks on the basis of his own reflection without any assistance from sense perception or any material body.
-This mind flutters over the abyss of eternity.
+The floating man argument considers a man who falls or floats freely in the air, unable to touch or perceive anything (as in a modern sensory deprivation chamber).
+This subject lacks any sensory perception data about the material world, yet is still self-aware, and is able to think to himself.

 The Floating Man argument that is known today is the product of three distinct yet related versions.
-In the early days of its creation, Sina attempts to prove the dissociability of a consciousness and its physical body.
+In the early days of its creation, Ibn Sina attempts to prove the dissociability of a consciousness and its physical body.
 In doing so, this initial version focuses on the principle of existential separability, the self and its ability to conceptualize its existence.
 In an attempt to solidify his argument, Sina expands his argument into what is known as the second version.
 In this updated version, Sina creates a new ideology, namely conceptual separability, which details that because the body and self are perceptible, one is able to conceptualize the self without the associated bodily parts.
 In the final edition of his argument, Sina brings into question self-awareness and the continuity of consciousness.

-Ibn Sina states that that the eyes are the only thing preventing them from seeing anything externally, and he further describes that the floating man is created in the air, like a vacuum.
+Ibn Sina states that the eyes are the only thing preventing them from seeing anything externally, and he further describes that the floating man is created in the air, like a vacuum.
 Thus, this is to make sure that nothing was to overlap, allowing him the form to continue connecting with no issues.
 Additionally, he suggests that his extremities are separate and not interlocked.
 Therefore, since they are separate, Ibn Sina believes that he has no consciousness of his limbs, innards, heart or anything external to him that is truly there.
 Although He won't know his exact length, breadth, or depth, he will be aware of the existence of his essence.
 Even if he were to be conscious of his extremities, for instance, he still would perceive them as an essence of a condition of his essence.
 Therefore, he is warned and instructed to pay attention to the existence of his soul as something separate from his body and immaterial.

-Existential Separability
+Existential separability

 This form of separability concentrates on the unavoidable truth that exists within the self.
 The concept deals with the affirmation of the self, independent of anything - a certainty that exists naturally.
 Sina uses the word ānniyya to describe individual existence or quiddity, and declares its independence from the physical realm.
 Sina asserts the intrinsic essence of the ānniyya, regardless of its quantitative and qualitative characteristics.